apache/airflow/docs/apache-airflow/howto/operator/python.rst

 BranchExternalPythonOperator
 ============================

-Use the ``@task.branch_external_python`` decorator to execute Python :ref:`branching <concepts:branching>` tasks and is a hybrid of the branch decorator with execution in an external Python environment.
+Use the :class:`~airflow.operators.python.BranchExternalPythonOperator` to execute Python :ref:`branching <concepts:branching>`
+tasks and is a hybrid of the :class:`~airflow.operators.python.PythonBranchOperator` with execution in an external Python environment.

 .. warning::
-    The ``@task.branch_external_python`` decorator is recommended over the classic :class:`~airflow.operators.python.BranchExternalPythonOperator` to execute Python code.
+    The ``@task.branch_external_python`` decorator is recommended over the classic ``BranchExternalPythonOperator`` to execute Python code.

 .. tab-set::

-    .. tab-item:: TaskFlow API
+    .. tab-item:: @task.branch_external_python
         :sync: taskflow

         .. exampleinclude:: /../../airflow/example_dags/example_branch_operator_decorator.py